 Mid-Semester Transition Contingencies

 While MBU is not planning for any mid-semester transition to online-only classes or early termination of the semester calendar, should this be required the university has prepared contingency plans to accommodate such a change.
 For campus students, this would obviously not be the first preference, and the administration will continue to work diligently to preserve the safety and health of the campus operation, but we do recognize the many factors outside our control that could foreseeably mandate such a disruption.
 In that event, the faculty will endeavor once again to support a smooth transition to online instruction and the institution will work to maintain residential options and meet the needs of students who choose to remain on campus.

 ATHLETICS & EVENTS

-Maranatha looks forward to the return of Sabercats athletics this fall.
-Men’s and Women’s Soccer, Women’s Volleyball, and Men’s and Women’s Cross Country will compete this fall.
-Men’s and Women’s Basketball will begin their season later in the semester.
+Men’s and Women’s Basketball, Men’s Volleyball, Baseball and Softball will compete this semester.
 Schedules and details are available as always on the MBU Athletics website: mbusabercats.com

 MBU participates as a member of the NCAA Division III and the NCCAA Division II.
 Both organizations have published guidelines and protocols for the Return to Sport.
 The Athletics Department has a detailed and extensive plan that outlines the following: